Beyond the Dirac Delta: Mitigating Diversity Collapse in Reinforcement Fine-Tuning for Versatile Image Generation

 \subsection{Reward-Concentrated Sampling}

 As shown in Eq.~\ref{eq:pi_opt}, RL fine-tuning shifts the reference policy toward an optimal distribution through the exponential weighting term $\exp(\frac{1}{\beta}r(\bm{x}_0, \bm{c}))$.
-With a GRPO-based setting, substantial reward variances within a group are often amplified into significant probability gaps in the updated policy, thereby exacerbating diversity collapse.
-Inspired by this insight, we propose updating the policy using a reward-concentrated subset of samples, effectively filtering out reward outliers that would otherwise excessively sharpen the policy distribution.
+In a GRPO-based setting, substantial reward variance within a group can be amplified into significant probability gaps in the updated policy, thereby exacerbating diversity collapse.
+Motivated by this insight, we update the policy using a concentrated subset that suppresses outliers which would otherwise over-sharpen the policy distribution.

 Specifically, we adopt a simple selective sampling regime during fine-tuning.
 At each training iteration, the policy generates a pool of $2G$ candidate outputs for each prompt, from which $G$ samples are selected to construct the training batch.
-For each candidate, we compute the cumulative reward distance to its $G-1$ nearest neighbors.
+For each candidate, we compute its cumulative distance to its $G-1$ nearest neighbors under a sample-level distance metric.
 The sample yielding the minimal sum is identified as the reference point, and the training subset is constructed by grouping this reference with its $G-1$ nearest neighbors.
-This procedure ensures a more concentrated reward distribution within the selected group.
+This procedure selects a locally coherent group and empirically produces a more concentrated, yet still informative, reward distribution within the selected group.
 The details are provided in Appendix~\ref{app:sample}.